scottkaplan/aws_vm_cluster/README.md

 # aws_vm_cluster

-A demo of load balanced VMs with autoscaling deployed in AWS.
+A demo of load balanced VMs with autoscaling deployed in AWS via Terraform.

 The load balancer listens on port 443 and has an SSL cert for kaplans.com.